Matt-st/Matt-st.github.io/_posts/2020-06-10-Custom-Object-Comparator-In-Java.md

 ### Example 2 sort by rating

 The runner and primary code stays the same we only use a different comparator function.
+The comparator function we use this time will take an integer and do comparison's on if the integer is larger, smaller, or the same and sort based on those results.
+The output here will show the list sorted in a way that put's the order from smallest to largest.

 ```java
 	Comparator<Movie> sortingByRating =